guyzmo/PolluxNZcity_PoC/README.md

 and the software will be run and a browser will be launched (only on debian and ubuntu linux).
 Read the script to learn how to manually launch the software.

+N.B.: Once you have successfully launched the script, you can start the Pollux Gate hardware (the one that is connected to the computer).

 Build me !
 ==========

 Open PolluxSensor/PolluxSensor.pde or PolluxGate/PolluxGate.pde in your Arduino IDE and build/upload it.
-You can also use the given Makefile, but this one works only on Mac OS X as is.
+You can also use the given Makefile.

 License
 =======